Krafalski/WDI-Post-Graduation-Keep-Coding/README.md

 - Push yourself.
 Kata on code wars are rated 8 is super easy, going up to 1 which is quite hard.
 Challenge yourself to do 5 a week, like the NYT, start with an 8, then a 7, then a 6, then a 5, then a 4.
 Even if you don't finish 6 - 4, even trying is helping and you'll get reinforcement with the simpler ones!

+- A lot of people enjoy [The Odin Project](https://www.theodinproject.com/)
+- And [Leet Code](https://leetcode.com/) is also a popular way to level up

 **Watch**

 Yes!
 Many parts of these videos can go over your head!
 That's ok, you'll still learn a lot and you can always watch them again.
 Once you get these videos going, youtube will recommend even more great videos!